docsforadobe/after-effects-expression-reference/docs/introduction/resources.md

 # Resources

+!!! note
+    Have suggestions for new resources to add here?
+Please [reach out](mailto:hi@docsforadobe.dev)!
+Happy to add your site, book, training channel, etc.

 Dan Ebberts provides example expressions and tutorials for learning how to work with expressions on his [MotionScript website](https://www.motionscript.com).
 For example, Dan provides an excellent [page about collision detection](http://www.motionscript.com/design-guide/collision.html).

 The AE Enhancers forum provides many examples and much useful information about expressions, as well as scripts and animation presets.
 In [this post on the AE Enhancers forum](https://aenhancers.com/viewtopic.php?t=630), Paul Tuersley provides a tutorial and example project that show how to use expressions to animate several layers in a swarm.